Tennessee uses the federally facilitated health insurance marketplace HealthCare.gov for the sale of certified individual/family dental plans.

 To find plans in your area, search online for dental discount plans and the state you are looking to buy a plan in.

-Adults enrolled in Medicaid in Tennessee, known as TennCare, are eligible for no dental services at this time.
+Beginning in 2023, adults enrolled in Medicaid in Tennessee, known as TennCare, will be eligible for dental benefits.
+Extensive dental benefits for pregnant and postpartum beneficiaries began in April of 2022.
 Children enrolled in Medicaid are eligible to receive comprehensive dental benefits as long as they are deemed medically necessary.